Getting engaged is an exciting event — but finding the perfect ring can be overwhelming.

 Most white diamonds are nearly colorless, with natural tints of yellow or brown.
 In fact, there are 23 levels of color within a white diamond's range, according to the American Gem Society.

-The best jewelers cut diamonds to the highest standard, mitigating natural tint while maximizing brilliance.
+The best jewelers source diamonds which are cut to their exacting standards — mitigating natural tint while maximizing brilliance.
 This creates colorless or near colorless diamonds in the top six levels of the colorless white range.

 The number of carats you choose is a personal preference and is not necessarily correlated with value in the same way as cut, color and clarity.
 In fact, a large diamond that has been improperly cut may be less brilliant than a smaller diamond that is properly cut.